Childhood Practice HNC @ SCQF Level 7

 Course Content

-This is a demanding course which will enable you to acquire a sound understanding of the professional role of an early year’s practitioner.
+This is a demanding course which will enable you to acquire a good understanding of the professional role of an early year’s practitioner.
 It will support you in developing the essential knowledge and skills needed to work in an early learning and childcare setting.

 The course will include a mixture of delivery approaches using online virtual platforms; classroom lessons and work placement experiences.